favourrr-a/11014111_DCIT205/README.md

      ```
       git clone _repository-url_
      ```

 ### Setting up the project
-Open the folder and start working on the project
+  + Open the folder and start working on the project.
+  + In command prompt or git bash, commit changes, and perform other commands while working on the project.

 # Name and ID